 The roof of the shed type building if constructed of combustible material is the largest single source of potential fire hazard.
+Therefore, the most satisfactory roof construction from the standpoint of fire safety is the noncombustible external covering in conjunction with a non-combustible internal lining.
+Such a form of construction should, wherever possible, be adopted both on new buildings and wherever re-roofing of an existing building is undertaken.

-By virtue of its corrosion resisting properties the value of the bitumen protected metals must be recognised as a suitable material for the roofing of industrial buildings.
-Nevertheless, it must be appreciated that its surface consists of materials that are combustible and can, under certain circumstances, present a considerable fire hazard.
-It is necessary, therefore, to take precautions to reduce this risk to the minimum.
-With the advent of the Thermal Insulation (Industrial) Buildings Act it is necessary, in the majority of factory buildings, to use some form of insulation under the external weather resisting covering.
-Where protected metal roof coverings are used, consideration should be given to the use of non-combustible or inherently Class 1 linings.
-If combustible lining materials are used they should be fixed in intimate contact with the covering and in such a way that, should fire occur within the building, the possibility of the lining becoming detached from the covering, at an early stage in the fire, is reduced to a minimum.
+With the advent of the Thermal Insulation (Industrial) Buildings Act, it is necessary, in the majority of factory buildings, to use some form of insulation under the external weather resisting covering.
+If combustible lining materials are used, in conjunction with a combustible covering, they should be fixed in intimate contact with the covering and in such a way that, should fire occur within the building, the possibility of the lining becoming detached from the covering, at an early stage in the fire, is reduced to a minimum.

 The same principle of fixing is also important where combustible linings are used in conjunction with non-combustible external coverings.
-It is not so important, however, that the lining should be fixed directly in contact with the roof sheeting, although where cavities are formed the possibility of fire developing unseen in the cavity cannot be ignored.
+It is preferable that the lining should be fixed directly in contact with the roof sheeting, as where cavities are formed the possibility of fire developing unseen in the cavity cannot be ignored.